-Stephanie Kentepozidis is a La Trobe Bachelor of Media and Communications student with a passion for fashion.
+Stephanie Kentepozidis is a La Trobe Bachelor of Media and Communication student with a passion for fashion.

 Earlier this year, Stephanie went to Italy on a life-changing study abroad program.
 She explains how she overcame niggling doubts to adapt to this exciting international experience.